Tech-Phantoms/Tech-Phantoms/README.md

 <p align="justify">

 Tech Phantoms is an open tech organization and ❤ to build Open Source software applications.
 We are powered by one of the [Microsoft Learn Student Ambassadors](https://studentambassadors.microsoft.com/en-US/profile/49532).
 We want to enable people to adapt and change technology according to their own ideas and needs and validate science and knowledge through an Open Access approach.
-Its launched by dedicated efforts of two undergraduate students and a fully functional core team.
-We also organize events, mentoring sessions and much more.
-You can register on V1 website of tech phantoms [here](techphantoms.onrender.com)
+It's launched by dedicated efforts of two undergraduate students and a fully functional core team.
+We also organize events, make mentoring sessions, and so much more.
+You can register on V1 website of Tech Phantoms [here](https://techphantoms.onrender.com)

 </p>

 <p>

 **We use highly secured Airtable servers with highest possible API based encryption for our data safety measures**

 </p>

-### Notice: Please read the contributing guidelines and README before sending the PR
+### Notice: Please read our contributing guidelines before sending a PR

 ### 🎉 We are following best open source practices